-In fact, current evidence suggests that psychoeducation is a straightforward and easy-to-implement approach that significantly improves treatment outcomes.
+Current evidence suggests that psychoeducation is a straightforward, easy-to-implement approach that significantly improves treatment outcomes.
 By understanding how conditions like depression or anxiety work, you have a better shot at keeping them under control.
 As a user whose therapist uses Quenza, you can access a large library of educational materials via your mobile device, anytime, anywhere.

-In summary, I think Quenza is a valuable addition to any coaching or therapeutic process and a useful ally in ones endeavors to achieve mental and emotional well-being.
+In summary, Quenza is a valuable addition to any coaching or therapeutic process and a useful ally in one’s endeavors to achieve mental and emotional well-being.